vik802207/Clickhouse-flat/README.md

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Available-brightgreen)](https://clickhouse-flat.vercel.app/)

-> **Note**: This is a prototype demo.
-Features like login and file upload may be limited or disabled in the demo version.
-Feel free to explore the core functionalities and user interface.

----

 ### Demo Features:
 - **Export ClickHouse Data to CSV**: Try exporting data from ClickHouse to CSV.
 - **Import CSV to ClickHouse**: Import your CSV files into ClickHouse seamlessly.